wso2/puppet-apim/scripts/update_README.md

 * A WSO2 Subscription
 * [WUM](https://wso2.com/updates/wum) updated packs should be provided in the `/modules/apim_common/files/packs` directory

-`
+---
+**NOTE**

-NOTE: Provided WUM updated packs should contain the latest updates for wso2am-2.6.0 and wso2am-analytics-2.6.0 `
+Provided WUM updated packs should contain the latest updates for wso2am-2.6.0 and wso2am-analytics-2.6.0

+---

 ### Usage
 While executing the update script, provide the profile name.
 The pack corresponding to the profile will begin updating.